-The new CFD module is a powerful program.
-We appreciate your feedback and suggestions for the module so that we can continue to improve it over time.
+The CFD and PSB modules together offer a very powerful mechanism for designing and optimizing piping systems.
+We appreciate your feedback and suggestions for the modules so that we can continue to improve them over time.

 Index:

 Index of Terms